Update Feb 2022: This person describes the whole process better:

-Sour dough is not as easy as ‘instant yeast’ loaves, but the results to me are worth it.
-Apparently it’s easier to digest, plus it has fewer additives, etc. More importantly it tastes delicious.
+Sour dough is not as easy as ‘instant yeast’ loaves, but the results to me are well worth it.
+Apparently Sour Dough is easier to digest, plus as you can see it has fewer additives.
+More importantly though, it tastes delicious.

 It requires a little more planning ahead than an instant yeast loaf, and multiple stages of the process to make the best loaves.
 But nothing in this is inherently complex.
-Just not something you should rush : I start mine on the Friday evening to have a loaf ready to bake on a Sunday morning.
+Just something you should allow time : I start mine on the Friday evening to have a loaf ready to bake on a Sunday morning.
 Or if the weather is reasonable (or if you live in a house) a Friday morning to have one ready to bake on a Saturday morning.

 The process is not an exact science, but working with something living that might want a few variations as you work with it.
 In my experience it gives good feedback when you have a feel of what to look for, and I’ve not had any disastrous loaves yet.

 I’ve also found wholemeal sour dough to be pretty easy, even living on a boat and without a fridge or a warm cosy place, it just requires a bit more patience and working with your environment.
 Just try to keep it away from cold drafts.

 Some of my wholemeal loaves have taken 3 days to make in the winter.
 You can also mix partial wholemeal with white flour to make it a bit quicker.
-Or use the same process for white flour.
+Or use the same process for 100% white flour.

 The better the quality of flour you use, the better the results.
-Even the best organic stoneground flour is not significantly priced, so it’s not worth using the cheapest value flour.
-Especially when you’re doing to giving the loaf a lot of attention, why skimp on virtually the only ingredient of the flour?
+Even the best organic stoneground flour is not significantly priced, so the cheapest flour is a false economy.
+Especially when you’re giving the loaf a lot of attention, why skimp on virtually the only ingredient?

 Sour Dough Starter : Ongoing Care